klaviyo/klaviyo-react-native-sdk/.github/CONTRIBUTING.md

   - Detailed steps to reproduce the issue
   - A code snippet or a minimal example that reproduces the issue.

+> Answer all questions in the issue template, it is designed to help you follow all the above guidelines.
+>
-> ⚠️ Answer all questions in the issue template.
-Incomplete issues will be de-prioritized or closed. ⚠️
+> ⚠️ Incomplete issues will be de-prioritized or closed. ⚠️

 ## Development workflow